 If an attendee or speaker is violating the Code of Conduct, they will be given a warning based on the severity determined by the conference organizers.
 If the grievance is severe, they will be asked to leave immediately and not return.

-If a speaker is violating the Code of Conduct, their talk will be ended immediately and they will receive a warning.
+If a speaker is violating the Code of Conduct either with their words or within the content of their slide deck, their talk will be ended immediately and they will receive a warning.
 Dependent on the severity of the grievance, the speaker may be asked to leave the conference and banned from future Vermont Code Camp events.